amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    \hat{x} &= [clamp(\lfloor \frac{x}{s} \rceil + z, 0, max\_quant) - z] \times s \tag{6} \\
    \end{align}

-It’s exactly the same as Equation (1).
+It's exactly the same as Equation (1).

-Note that the process mentioned above doesn’t involve any quantization algorithms.
+Note that the process mentioned above doesn't involve any quantization algorithms.
 Quantization algorithms are agnostic to GGUF exporting, which means quantized model with ANY quantization algorithms can be exported to GGUF model.
 As long as the exported GGUF model matches the